blockmatic-icebox/powerstack/README.md

 Encapsulating Context and Hooks in atomic modules has the following advantages.

 - Prevents prop drilling.
-- Allows to follow the single responsibility principle.
+- Single responsibility principle.
-- Allows portability.
+- Increased portability.
 - Easier to debug and test.
 - Idiomatic.